 On March 5th, 2013 Judge Blake issued a memorandum and an order granting the motion for partial summary judgment.
 The court granted the motion under the doctrine of qualified immunity.

 An appeal was filed in August of 2013.
 A panel of three judges rendered a decision on November 11, 2014.
 771 F.3d 209 (4th Cir.
 2014).
 The Circuit Court (Circuit Judge James Harvie Wilkinson III) affirmed the district court's decision to grant partial summary judgment.
-The court argued that the right in question, the right to be strip searched, was not clearly established at the time of the searches.
-The Supreme Court decision was filed in 2012, settling aspects of the issue after the fact.
-Furthermore, at the time of the searches it was not clear that they should not be performed.
-Several police officers and guards testified that they found illegal contraband, and there was a dedicated search room to protect the privacy of the detainees.
-The defense of qualified immunity is acceptable here, and the motion for partial summary judgment was properly granted.
+The court noted that several police officers and guards testified that they found illegal contraband from these searches.
+And the searchers were being conducted in a private room.
+On the issue of qualified immunity, the court noted that the right in question the right to not be subjected to a strip search, was not clearly established at the time of the searches.
+A Supreme Court decision was filed in 2012, settling aspects of the issue after the fact, but before this, officers who were conducting searches, could not reasonably tell if the searches were violating a constitutional right.
+The court found the defense of qualified immunity acceptable here, and determined that the motion for partial summary judgment was properly granted.

 Circuit Judge James Andrew Wynn Jr. filed a concurring opinion in which he pointed out that the Supreme Court intimated in the Florence decision that there may be exceptions to the rule.
 That detainees not being admitted into the general population should not have to be stripped searched.
 The complexities of the exceptions have not been explored by the courts, and Judge Wynn notes that there needs to be more elaboration on this topic, so public officials know how to act accordingly.
 However, the merits of the case will not be reached because of the granting of summary judgment.